About the Capital Region

 - Leading in the development and management of energy networks with a high proportion of renewable energies

-- Top international expertise in solar research
+- Top international expertise in solar cell research and manufacturing

 - Broad research landscape on the energy-related use of biomass